 There are many variations of Nutella bread all over the internet.
-This version is a Babka which according to the Telegraph is a Eastern European yeast risen cake.
+This version is a Babka.
+An enriched dough bread which is plaited.
 The original version does not include Nutella/Choc Hazelnut spread of course!

 This recipe has been on my ‘to bake’ list forever.
 I just didn’t know if I would be able to do it justice but actually it wasn’ t as difficult as I had imagined.

 Although the bread is easy to make, the process is quite long.
 I didn’t want to take any shortcuts with this recipe because I wanted to really understand the hype.

 Initially I made it with a normal bread dough but now that I have tested it using brioche dough, only brioche will do.

 As for the Nutella, there are now many alternatives on the market that taste just as good as Nutella.

 There is another method I have seen, that looks even longer and more involved but I think I will leave that for another day.

 I have also tried 3 different braids.
 There are the plaited versions.
 One is just a normal plait and another is a twisted plait and there is the Nutella ‘Knot” above which I just love the look of.